 Other than allowing your money to grow over a period of years, there is another advantage to start socking away your money as early as possible: According to CKW advisers, it’s the easiest time to start doing so.

-“The reason they should do that as soon as they get a paycheck is because they have never been used to this paycheck,” Choy says.
-“So all of the money is new — it’s not like they’ve built a habit of being accustomed to this money when they first get this paycheck; they were getting nothing before.”
+“The reason they should do that as soon as they get a paycheck is that they have never been used to this paycheck,” Choy says.
+“So all of the money is new – it’s not like they’ve built a habit of being accustomed to this money when they first get this paycheck; they were getting nothing before.”

 The first step, Choy recommends, is to open a retirement fund.
 From there, invest in stocks.